devleaks/cockpitdecks-docs/docs/Installation.md

 ![[installer.jpg|600]]

-Cockpitdecks is a regular python application and will run with python 3.10, or newer.
+Cockpitdecks is a regular python application and will run under python 3.10, or newer.

 It is recommended to create a dedicated environment and run Cockpitdecks within that environment.